Data-Advantage/vibestack/0-learn/project-structure.md

 public/
 ├── favicon.ico                # Main favicon for browser tabs
 ├── apple-touch-icon.png       # Icon for iOS when added to home screen (180x180px)
-tailwind.config.js             # Old Tailwind v3 CSS configuration - not used in Tailwind v4
 ```